 Final Restraining Order Lawyers in Mercer County

 In New Jersey, a victim of an act of domestic violence has the right to obtain what is known as a temporary restraining order (TRO) against a Defendant.
 A TRO is exactly what it sounds like, temporary.
-In order for a TRO to become a final restraining order (FRO) a formal hearing in the family division of the Superior Court must take place.
+In order for a TRO to become a final restraining order (FRO) a formal hearing in the Chancery Division, Family Part of the Superior Court must take place.
 This hearing is more commonly referred to as an FRO Hearing and it is in essence a mini trial.
 If you have been served with a TRO it is crucial that you speak to an experienced Mercer County restraining order defense attorney as soon as possible about your options.
 Time is of the essence when it comes to FRO’s, the parties must appear in court within 10 days.
 If you have been accused of an act of domestic violence, including simple assault, stalking, harassment, criminal mischief, false imprisonment, aggravated assault and served a TRO the Law Offices of Proetta & Oliver can help.
 Our attorneys have been defending clients at FRO hearings for almost a decade now.
 If you have been served with a TRO in Mercer County in towns like Hamilton, West Windsor, East Windsor, Princeton, Hightstown, Ewing or Robbinsville, we can help.
 If you would like to schedule a consultation today with one of our attorneys then please contact us at (609) 789-0779.
 We fully understand what a FRO can do to one’s future.
 For more information on FRO hearings in Mercer County, please see below.

 Can I be Found Guilty of a Restraining Order in NJ?